ObjectProfile/PythonBridge/README.md

 	 ]
 ```

+The expression given above evaluate the expression `1 + 2` within python, and return the value to Pharo.

 # Limitations

 - You cannot have two images running at the same time with an open connection to Python.
 In the future, we will be able to manually set the port.